Meet the #ASCmap Team -- The SFU ICASC/ASC! and BIG DATA Collaborators!

 Kim is hopeful that others will use this pilot project as a starting point to gain further information and insights, to flesh out more questions and answers (more data) on community-engaged ASC in BC and across Canada.

 Steven Bergner is a research faculty member in Computing Science at SFU with technical interests including visualization of multi-dimensional data, machine learning, and user interfaces that make it easier to work with computational models.
-As head of the consulting team at KEY - SFU's Big Data Initiative – he mentors academic and industrial clients on data related problems.
+As head of SFU's Big Data consulting team, he mentors academic and industrial clients on data related problems.

 Stan Nowak is a Masters student at the School of Interactive Arts and Technology at SFU.
 His research interests revolve around Visual Analytics and Information Visualization.
-As a part of the KEY team in the ASC mapping data project, Stan has helped us prepare data and design data visualizations.
+As a part of the Big Data team in the ASC mapping data project, Stan has helped us prepare data and design data visualizations.

 Stan says that his main interest is focussed on finding out “how this type of project will be received and used in the context of activism.”